 Network Screenplay: The Characters

 Max Schumacher is obsessed with his mortality and identity.
-His job defines him.
-When he loses it, he has an affair to reaffirm his manhood.
+His job defines him, but when he loses it, he has an affair to reaffirm his manhood.
 In the end, Max realizes that he’s still living because he’s able to feel pain and empathize with the world around him.
 The final scene between Max and Diana feels poorly crafted compared to the whole.
 If Paddy had one slip up, he seems to tell us way too much of what he should be delivering through subtext.

 Young, beautiful and ambitious: Diana Christensen is a brilliant antagonist.
 You walk away with real empathy her, or, at the very least, as much as you can for a woman incapable of love and completely capable of murder.
 It’s that very thing that destroys her in the end.
 Perhaps if she had the ability to love Max, she could empathize with Howard instead of destroy him.